 The display panel will then freely drop off, with the ribbon cable plugged into the lower right portion.

+Holding the ribbon cable in place with my plastic spacer, I got my replacement panel, inserted the ribbon cable, and re-assembled the HP 17, performing everything above but in reverse.
 Re-seating the bezel and hinge cover wasn’t too difficult, I’d just recommend you start with ensuring all sides of the bezel are inserted and sit flush with the rest of the front assembly, and that there are no gaps between the display and bezel.

+All in all, wasn’t too difficult of a replacement.
 To the owner of this laptop, I hope you find this useful.

 Nothing much to say here, didn’t feel justified spending $10+ just for some plastic caps to protect my telescope from collecting dust and my eyepieces from scratching.